 2. Wrap in wax paper and place in the fridge for 2 hours, preferably overnight.

 3. Take the dough out of the fridge and let it stand at room temperature for 10-15 minutes.
 Meanwhile, preheat the oven to 3605F (180C) and line cookie sheet pans with baking paper.

 4. Cut the dough into 2-3 portions.
 Place a portion of dough between two large sheets of wax paper and roll to thickness of about ¼” (0.6cm).
 Remove the top layer of wax paper and cut into shapes with a cookie cutter.
-Place on the baking paper and sprinkle with Demerara sugar, if using.
+Using a flat metal spatula, place on the baking paper and sprinkle with Demerara sugar, if using.

-5. Bake for 10 minutes, until the cookies are golden on the edges, or 12 minutes for a bit darker color, as in the flower shaped ones.
+5. Bake for 10 minutes, until the cookies are golden around the edges, or 12 minutes for a bit darker color – as in the flower shaped ones.
 Let cool in the pan.
 The cookies will harden after cooling.